ghoulslash/Quest-Menu/ReadMe.md

 ﻿QUEST MENU PUBLIC SOURCE CODE
 1. Public source code for side quest menu hack
+2. This system is an organization tool for the player to track their side quests or tasks throughout the game.

 Features:
 1. Hacks the PC Item Storage to show side quests instead of pc items.